markomanninen/tocmanuscript/README.md

 - **Generate Content Iteratively**: Let ChatGPT create content for each section, one by one, guided by the prompts you've set.
 - **Manage Content Progress**: Track the completion status, edit drafts, and navigate through the TOC.
 - **Export to Markdown**: Save the completed manuscript to a markdown file, ready for further editing or publishing.
+- **Recover**: The state of the manuscript is stored each time you make chances to it.
+You can restore the manuscript by initializing the main class with the correct title.

 Whether you're working on a research paper, a novel, a technical manual, or any other long-form content, ToCManuscript streamlines the process, making it more creative and experimental.